You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 Redemption Agreement

-In a redemption agreement, the company itself purchases the shares when a triggering event occurs.
-A company will usually use life or disability insurance to help with the funding of a repurchase if a shareholder passes away or becomes disabled.
-The premiums are paid by the company, which is also the beneficiary.
-Typically only one policy is purchased per shareholder.
+A company will usually use life or disability insurance to help fund a repurchase if a shareholder passes away or becomes disabled.
+The company pays the premiums, and the company is also the beneficiary.
+Typically, only one policy is purchased per shareholder.

 Hybrid Agreement